kosausrk/neeko/README.md

-# neeko
+# Neeko
-a simple voice to text with various different tools **API KEY INCLUDED IN THE MAIN.PY MAKE SURE TO NEVER MAKE THIS PUBLIC!!
+A voice to text application with various different tools

+Features Include:
+-Convert WAV audio files into text
+-Retrieve weather data with voice commands
+-Save text into a notes style based interface
+-To Do List controlled with Voice Commands (In Progress)